🔥 Join our free SvelteKit Workshop on June 28 - only 9 seats remaining ! 💨 Save Your Spot!

 and much more...

 By the way, these examples are mostly pulled from the Svelte official documentation.
-If you are looking into learning Svelte, it is a great place to look at; alongside with the official tutorial.
+If you are looking into learning Svelte, it is a great place to look at, alongside the official tutorial.

 Svelte, the compiler